 LIMITLESS chronicles the story of Jezza Williams, from life as a rogue adventurer to a life-changing accident that left him a tetraplegic; and most importantly, how he tackled it head-on.
-If you haven’t seen the film yet carve 10 minutes out of your day to click the link above before diving into this interview.
+If you haven’t seen the film yet carve 10 minutes out of your day to click the link below before diving into this interview.

 Jezza’s story packs an almighty wallop.
 The kind that rips its way through your gut, tickles your soul, fires your spirit and taps your brain for some time after.
 I’ve never met anyone like him before.
 Positivity bursts from every fibre of his being.
 He’s been to some dark, wild places yet it seems the journey is just beginning.